-Symmetry: Symmetry refers to the extent of equality in legal powers between the chambers.
+Symmetry refers to the extent of equality in legal powers between the chambers.
 In symmetrical bicameralism, the two chambers have equal or nearly equal powers: the consent of both houses is usually needed for the enactment of laws, and the lower house cannot unilaterally override vetoes or amendments adopted by the upper house, or can do so only with difficulty (e.g. by a supermajority).
 Bicameralism is asymmetrical when the upper house is constitutionally restricted (e.g. being limited to a delaying power, having the right to propose but not insist on amendments).
-Territorial second chambers often have weak powers over some areas of legislation and stronger powers over others, reflecting their particular concern for protecting and promoting sub-national governments (e.g. German Bundesrat, Kenyan Senate, South African National Council of Provinces).
+Territorial second chambers often have weak powers over some areas of legislation and stronger powers over others, reflecting their particular concern for protecting and promoting sub-national governments (e.g. the German Bundesrat, the Kenyan Senate or the South African National Council of Provinces).